superluminar-io/workshop/content/04_costs/_index.md

 # Costs of a superwerker setup

+The installation and usage of [superwerker] is free of charge!
+The project and all included components is are available as open-source and provided using the [MIT licence](https://github.com/superwerker/superwerker/blob/main/LICENSE.md).

-superwerker itself is free and open source under an [MIT licence](https://github.com/superwerker/superwerker/blob/main/LICENSE.md).
-Costs may be incurred by the AWS services you set up.
-Smaller set-ups and test set-ups cost less than $10/month.
+> Of course, costs will be incurred by the AWS services [superwerker] sets up.
+For a smaller environments, the monthlys costs will be less than $10.

+## Included Services

-A goal of superwerker is to provide you with a set of well configured AWS services.
-These services come with their normal pricing depending on the AWS region you choosepac.
+The goal of [superwerker] is to provide you with a set of well-configured AWS services.
+These services come with their default pricing depending on the AWS region you use:

-Some AWS services that will be configured by superwerker are:

 - [AWS Security Hub](https://aws.amazon.com/security-hub/pricing/)
 - [Amazon Route 53](https://aws.amazon.com/route53/pricing/)